When you buy with our links, we may earn a commission. See how we work with brands here.

 Bear Elite Hybrid side sleeping

 Objectively measuring pressure relief is impossible, in our view.
-As a result, we choose to make a subjective assessment of pressure relief based on our experience testing the product, material quality, comfort layer thickness, support layer thickness, and total mattress thickness.
+As a result, we choose to make a subjective assessment of pressure relief based on our experience testing the product, material quality, comfort layer thickness, support layer thickness, total mattress thickness, material types, mattress design, objective pressure mapping data, sinkage, contour, cover type, and other factors.

 Here’s the scale we use to determine pressure relief scores: